Creative Play is unstructured, free play. It stimulates curiosity and imagination and is vital for a child’s emotional and physical development.

 - Have daily ‘screen-free’ times, especially for meals and book-sharing

-- Avoid screens for at least 1 hour before bedtime (due to potential for melatonin-suppressing effects)
+- Avoid screens for at least 1 hour before bedtime (due to the potential for melatonin-suppressing effects)

 Why is connecting with nature one of the most beneficial aspects of creative play?